Religion, Spirituality, and Health Scientific Interest Group

 Purpose

-The purpose of the Religion, Spirituality, and Health Scientific Interest Group (RSH-SIG) is to foster communication, promote collaboration, and facilitate the exchange of information, understanding, and resources within the NIH on the intersection of religion, spirituality (R/S) and health, and to the larger research community.
-The RSH-SIG will promote the understanding of research on the intersection of R/S and health in order to promote Cura Personalis or “care for the entire person,” including in the areas of prevention, treatment, and recovery from addiction and other diseases/health conditions.
-The RSH-SIG envisions that its work will contribute to the NIH mission “to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.”
+The purpose of the NIH Religion, Spirituality, and Health Scientific Interest Group (RSH-SIG) is to foster communication, promote collaboration, and facilitate the exchange of information, understanding, and resources within the NIH to the larger research community on the intersection of religion, spirituality (R/S) and health.
+The RSH-SIG will promote the understanding of research on the intersection of R/S and health to promote Cura Personalis or “care for the entire person,” including in the areas of prevention, treatment, and recovery from health conditions that may impact any sphere of functioning, including behavioral, cognitive, and physical diseases/health conditions while providing a more comprehensive understanding of the person from a biopsychosocial-spiritual model of care.
+The RSH-SIG envisions that its work will contribute to the NIH mission “to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability."

 Aims